apexinfosysindia/addons/google_assistant/README.md

-# Apex MCU+ Add-on: Google Assistant SDK
+# Apex Connect+ Add-on: Google Assistant SDK

+> [!CAUTION] > **Deprecation notice**
+> The [Google Assistant SDK for device][google-assistant-sdk] Python library
+> this add-on depends on is no longer developed and has been archived.
+The
+> OAuth out-of-band (OOB) flow used by the add-on has been deprecated as well.
+> Hence a new setup is currently no longer possible.

 A virtual personal assistant developed by Google.